 Standards Gap 15: Interface Between Relational and Non-relational Data Stores

-Every interface consists of four essential facets, which each interface must deal with: tempo; quantity; content; and packaging; or in other words the inputs, the outputs, how long the processes takes, and how much material (in this case data) is delivered to the end user.
+Every interface consists of four essential facets, which each interface must deal with: tempo; quantity; content; and packaging; or in other words the inputs, the outputs, how long the processing takes, and how much material (in this case data) is delivered to the end user.

 In many situations, unstructured data constitutes the majority of data available for analysis.
 In reality, most so called unstructured data does have some type of structure, because all data has some pattern that can be used to parse and process the data.
 However, there is an increase in the need for tools to help parse the data or to enforce a traditional relational database management system (RDBMS) structure to the data.
 While NoSQL style databases are easier to scale than schema based relational databases, the lack of ACID (Atomicity, Consistency, Isolation, and Durability) can affect accuracy and confidence in Big Data analyses.

 Algorithms which can parse “unstructured data” into a RDBMS format are useful in creating ACID compliant data sources and a more mature ecosystem for analysis.
 Although NoSQL databases offer advantages in scalability and are often better suited for the extreme volumes of data associated with Big Data analyses, many applications require the traditional RDBMS format to use legacy tools and analysis approaches.
 Therefore, the need for “hybrid” approaches between NoSQL and SQL style data storage is greatly increasing and associated standards for these approaches are necessary.

+Two main data model extensions beyond the relational model are graph and array databases.
+They offer declarative graph and array queries which are optimizable on server side, paralleling the traditional advantages the relational model offers on sets.

 Gaps in Quality and Data Integrity